Dell Latitude 7400 2-in-1 review: The DeLorean of laptops

 The days of businesses buying chunky “enterprise” laptops in bulk are waning.
 These days, we all want to use a sleek, modern laptop, regardless of whether we’re at work or at home.
 The Dell Latitude 7400 2-in-1 knows this, offering the security features IT departments require without sacrificing its high-minded design.

 Dell sent us a high-end configuration that included an 8th-generation Intel Whiskey Lake Core i7-8665U with vPro, 16GB of RAM, a 512GB PCIe solid-state drive (SSD), and a 14-inch Dell Low Power Full HD (1,920 x 1,080) IPS display.
-That’s a reasonably high-end configuration, and checking Dell’s configurator will show a spectacularly high-end price of $4,004 with a permanent discount to $2803.
+That’s a reasonably high-end configuration, and checking Dell’s configurator will show a retail price of $2,489, discounted from $3,555.

 The DeLorean of laptops